↓

 August 29 2019

 On Monday, August 26th, Jacob and I headed out to the Fred P. Lossing Observatory (FLO) in Almonte.
 The land is owned by the Mill of Kintail Conservation Area, but they let RASC Ottawa put an observatory there in slightly darker skies than we have in Ottawa.
-There is a gate with a lock, a warming room, and a couple of buildings with larger scopes in them.… Read the rest
+There is a gate with a lock, a warming room, and a couple of buildings with larger scopes in them.
+If you get trained on them and pay a small fee each year, you can use the scopes.
+Otherwise, as just RASC Ottawa members, you can use the grounds to set up your own scope.

 Picture of a telescope, stars, moon, and a log book to represent astronomy